• Skip to primary navigation

 There are various ways to create customer value.
 Before giving an example, let’s take a look at the four important steps to do it:

-Understanding customers – understanding what they find valuable is the first step.
+Understanding customers—understanding what they find valuable is the first step.
 Why do they buy the product?
 What core benefits do they want?
 Are there other factors they consider?
-Understanding customers and the context in which they make decisions is a valuable input for creating value for customers.
+Understanding customers and the context in which they make decisions is valuable input for creating value for customers.

 Finding opportunities – seeing the gaps between existing products in the market and consumer needs and wants.
 Have they satisfied customer needs?
 Are consumers still having problems with existing products?
 Is it possible to offer more features to attract them?
 Finding market opportunities is essential to creating value.
 And, considering internal resources and capabilities is the next step to see if the opportunity is worth working on.

-Always innovate – innovating is the way to create value.
-It can be through the development of new products to fill existing market opportunities.
+Always innovate—innovating is the way to create value.
+This can be done through the development of new products to fill existing market opportunities.
 Through new products, companies satisfy needs and solve customer problems in completely new and different ways.

-Or the company improves its existing products and processes.
-Improving the product can be by adding new features or improving quality.
-Meanwhile, innovating the process can be through, for example, by providing free after-sales service and speeding up product delivery to customers.
+Or, the company can improve its existing products and processes.
+Improving the product can be done by adding new features or improving quality.
+Meanwhile, innovating the process can be done by providing free after-sales service and speeding up product delivery to customers.

 Examples of adding value